Do you know the difference between an American Pit Bull Terrier and an American Staffordshire Terrier?

 American Staffordshire Terrier

-The American Staffordshire are better suited for homes that have older children in them or singles who need a low-maintenance dog, and they are good for owners who have had practice training large breed dogs with strong personalities.
+The American Staffordshire is better suited for homes that have older children in them or singles who need a low-maintenance dog, and they are good for owners who have had practice training large breed dogs with strong personalities.

-They are the perfect pet for people who are active or families that spend most of their days home.
+They are the perfect pet for people who are active or families that spend most of their days at home.

-Am Staffs are happy when their owners are home and get anxious when left alone for long hours.
+AmStaffs are happy when their owners are home and get anxious when left alone for long hours.
 They are not very good for apartment living, and because they can be noisy they won’t also work for neighborhoods with noise restrictions.

-American Pit Bull Terrier vs American Staffordshire Terrier: How to train and care for both breeds
+American Pit Bull Terrier vs American Staffordshire Terrier: How to Train and Care for Both Breeds

-Both the American Pit Bull Terrier and the American Staffordshire Terrier are intelligent breeds of dog.
+Both the American Pit Bull Terrier and the American Staffordshire Terrier are intelligent breeds of dogs.
 They are both easy to train and care for.
 However, the American Staffordshire Terrier is a more independent breed than the American Pit Bull Terrier.

 How To Train And Care For An American Pit Bull Terrier